 Let’s examine the before and after costs.
-The costs are based the Oracle Technology Global Price List Published September 27, 2017.
-At the time of publishing this blog this list can be obtained at: http://www.oracle.com/us/corporate/pricing/price-lists/index.html
+The costs are based on the Oracle Technology Global Price List Published on September 27, 2017.
+At the time of publishing this blog, this list can be obtained at: http://www.oracle.com/us/corporate/pricing/price-lists/index.html

 The actual link used to download the price list was http://www.oracle.com/us/corporate/pricing/technology-price-list-070617.pdf

 To keep this exercise simple.
 We will only price out the enterprise edition with no options.

 You would save your Organization close to $800,000 dollars.
 This does not include the annual software maintenance fee or the cost of additional options.
 The best part: you are not supporting a different infrastructure just to deal with the cost of the database licenses.

 Using CPU Affinity is well within the terms of your Oracle contract.
 A typical LicenseFortress customer is able to save money each and every year by letting us come up with an Optimal License Strategy that meets the needs of your organization in the most cost-effective manner.